EvoLandEco/WebToolBox/README.md

 <details><summary>Click to see the details</summary>

 The `heatwave` script is empowered by `d3.js`.
-One step further from the static [Radial area chart](https://observablehq.com/@d3/radial-area-chart/2?intent=fork), `heatwave` redefines interactive visualization of periodic time series data.
+One step further from the static [Radial area chart](https://observablehq.com/@d3/radial-area-chart/2?intent=fork), `heatwave` illustrates an interactive way to visualize periodic time series data.

 Express server is required to run a minimal examplary html file.